-When applying general rules using air guns and even paintball guns for a young person, particularly a young adult, is a very enticing fun activity.
+When applying general rules, using air guns and even paintball guns for a young person, particularly a young adult, is a very enticing, fun activity.
 This backyard practice may be a wonderful method to learn about hunting or to join an online forum community for like-minded gun enthusiasts, or it may serve as a training field for the Olympics or the military, or it may even serve as a training ground for local law enforcement.

 Despite the strict regulations and the law enforcers’ best efforts, children are still primarily at risk of gun-related accidents.
 From school shootings to normal curiosity, a child’s worst-case scenario can be at the wrong end of the barrel at any time and place.
 So, the best measure is to educate them about gun safety as best as possible.

-Firstly, prior to everything else, you should educate your children about firearms and how they ought not to be left carelessly about.
+Firstly, Prior to everything else, you should educate your children about firearms and how they ought not to be left carelessly about.
 So, a great way is if your child has toy guns, teach them to treat them differently than other toys.
-Tell your child to always put the toy gun in a safe place when playing with it.
+Tell your child always to put the toy gun in a safe place when playing with it.
 You can also teach them not to point the gun at others while playing.

 Secondly, teach your child how to react to a real gun when they see one.
 They should stop and run away from the scene as fast as possible whenever they see a real gun.
 Then find an adult and inform them about the incident.
-According to the National Rifle Association’s ‘Stop, Drop, and Roll’ technique, you can also teach them.
+According to the National Rifle Association’s ‘Stop, Drop, and Roll technique, you can also teach them.